 The Invisible Empire

-The video below is the first part of a two-part series on the Ku Klux Klan, with Part 2 just below this one.
-This documentary series is an interesting and well-presented source on the history, practices, and realities of the Klan in America since its formation.
-Come back once you finish Part 1, it’s a good show, and you are sure to learn something.
+The video below is the first of a two-part series on the Ku Klux Klan, with Part 2 just below it.
+This documentary series is an informative and well-presented source on the history, practices, and realities of the Klan in America since its formation.

 Within This Book: